Fiat Chrysler CEO says no news on approach to GM but consolidation good

-TURIN (Reuters) - Consolidation continues to be necessary in the auto industry but there is nothing new to report on Fiat Chrysler’s (FCHA.MI) (FCAU.N) desire for a tie-up with General Motors (GM.N), FCA CEO Sergio Marchionne said on Friday.
+TURIN, July 3 (Reuters) - Consolidation continues to be necessary in the auto industry but there is nothing new to report on Fiat Chrysler’s desire for a tie-up with General Motors, FCA CEO Sergio Marchionne said on Friday.

 “The (need for) consolidation remains valid, no one has questioned its economic rational,” Marchionne said, speaking on the sidelines of the launch of a re-styled version of its popular Fiat 500 hatchback.